 Photo Credit: David McNew/Getty Images

-Do you think jail will do anything to change Lindsay Lohan?
+Do you think jail will turn Lindsay Lohan's life around?
 Chime in below!

 - Lindsay Lohan Sentenced to 90 Days in Jail